Service-to-Service RPC

 rpc.enable | yes | Gates the dispatcher (caller) and the /rpc endpoint (receiver) |

-rpc.services.<name>.api-url | yes (caller) | Base URL; framework appends /rpc/{model}/{method} |
+rpc.services.<appCode>.api-url | yes (caller) | Base URL of the app whose system.app-code is <appCode>; framework appends /rpc/{model}/{method} |

-rpc.services.<name>.api-key | yes (caller) | Sent as X-Api-Key header |
+rpc.services.<appCode>.api-key | yes (caller) | Sent as X-Api-Key header |

-rpc.services.<name>.api-secret | yes (caller) | Sent as X-Api-Secret header |
+rpc.services.<appCode>.api-secret | yes (caller) | Sent as X-Api-Secret header |

 resilience4j.retry.instances.softa-rpc.* | no | Overrides the default retry policy |